-Corporate Finance II (3,0)
+Corporate Finance II (3,0) 3 Credits

 The objective of this course is to study the major decision-making areas of managerial finance and some selected topics in financial theory.
+The course some selected topics in financial theory.
 The course reviews the theory and empirical evidence related to the investment and financing policies of the firm and attempts to develop decision-making ability in these areas.
 This course serves as a complement and supplement to Corporate Finance I. Topics include leasing, dividend policy, mergers and acquisitions, corporate reorganizations, financial planning, working capital management, and international finance.
 Aviation and aerospace related businesses are emphasized.